-- (a) The wrong numbers are corrected or the name of the player is added on the scoresheet without any penalty. - (b) The referee stops the game at a convenient time so as not to disadvantage either team.
-The wrong numbers are corrected without any penalty.
-However, the name of the player cannot be added on to the scoresheet. - 7-3 Statement: At least 10 minutes before the game is scheduled to begin, each team's head coach shall confirm the 5 players who are to begin the game.
+- 7-5 Statement: At least 10 minutes before the game is scheduled to begin, each team's head coach shall confirm the 5 players who are to begin the game.
 Before the game begins the scorer shall check if there is an error regarding these 5 players and, if so, he shall notify the nearest referee as soon as possible.
 If the error is discovered before the beginning of the game, the starting 5 players shall be corrected.
-If the error is discovered after the beginning of the game, the error shall be disregarded. - 7-4 Example: It is discovered that one of the players on the playing court is not one of the confirmed starting 5 players.
+If the error is discovered after the beginning of the game, the error shall be disregarded. - 7-6 Example: It is discovered that one of the players on the playing court is not one of the confirmed starting 5 players.
 This occurs - (a) before the beginning of the game. - (b) after the beginning of the game.

-- (a) The player shall be replaced by one of the 5 players who were to begin the game without any penalty. - (b) The error shall be disregarded and the game shall continue without any penalty.

-7-5 Example: The head coach requests the scorer to enter the small 'x' on the scoresheet for his 5 players who are to begin the game.
+- (a) The player shall be replaced by one of the 5 players who were to begin the game without any penalty. - (b) The error shall be disregarded.
+The game shall continue without any penalty. - 7-7 Example: The head coach requests the scorer to enter the small 'x' on the scoresheet for his 5 players who are to begin the game.